 Sarah has several years of work experience in Central America, serving as a Peace Corps volunteer in El Salvador from 2010-2012, where she focused on rural education and small business development.
 She previously worked for the Center for Social Impact Learning at the Middlebury Institute for International Studies at Monterey, and brings her skills in project development and management, logistics, fundraising, and outreach to the team.
 She has a BS from the University of Vermont and a MPA from the Middlebury Institute for Internationals Studies at Monterey.

 Ann joined the Pomona team as an investment officer after working for the investment banking of Deutsche Bank in Frankfurt.
 She focused on M&A and Equity Capital Market transactions.
 Furthermore, she worked for multiple structured finance divisions of DZ Bank.
-These included the Asset Backed Security team in New York City and the Leveraged Finance team in Frankfurt.
-She is holding a Master of Science in Economics from the University of Münster (Germany).
+These included the Asset-Backed Security team in New York City and the Leveraged Finance team in Frankfurt.
+She holds a Master of Science in Economics from the University of Münster (Germany).
 Additionally, she completed studies abroad at the Université des Sciences et Technologies de Lille (France) and at the State University of New York (United States).

 1st disbursement of $1mm PES Loan